glurth/UIPrefabGenerator/README.md

    - Go to `Tools > Generate TextMeshPro UI Prefabs` to generate and customize the TextMeshPro UI prefabs.
    - The prefabs will be saved in the `Assets/Prefabs/UI_TextMeshPro` directory.

-## Purpose
-The UIPrefabGenerator aligns with the **Prefab-Based UI Composition** workflow, a modular approach to UI design in Unity.
-This workflow emphasizes the creation of reusable prefab templates and their variants to achieve consistency, efficiency, and scalability in UI development.
+- **Use these prefabs** to define your canvas windows/layout, rather than using Editor: Create->UI->XXX.

 ### Prefab-Based UI Composition Workflow

 **Overview:**
 This workflow involves creating reusable prefabs for Unity UI components.
-These prefabs act as templates that are instantiated and customized as needed.
-Variants of these prefabs are created for specific use cases, ensuring consistency while allowing for tailored designs.
+- These prefabs act as templates that are customized and instantiated as needed.
+- Variants of these prefabs are created for specific use cases, ensuring consistency while allowing for tailored designs.

-Variants in Unity are prefabs that inherit properties from a base prefab but allow for specific overrides.
+"Variants", in Unity, are prefabs that inherit properties from a base prefab but allow for specific overrides.
 Changes to the base prefab propagate to its variants, except for properties explicitly modified in the variant.
+It is this "uniformity" that the package leverages.

 **Advantages:**
 - **Consistency**: Ensures a uniform look and feel across the UI, reducing design discrepancies.